Work With Us

 Candidates should submit a letter indicating clearly the position being sought, a CV, a teaching statement and the names and contact information of at least three references.
 The teaching statement should include a record of teaching interests, experience, and effectiveness.

 Please send completed application package to the Executive Coordinator, Dean’s Office, Mackenzie Dunlop, mackenzie.dunlop@ubc.ca Documents must be submitted in electronic format as email attachments.
-The deadline for receipt of application materials is July 18, 2025.
+Acceptable formats include Microsoft Word and PDF.
+The deadline for receipt of application materials is August 29, 2025.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.